Professor William Philpott

 Expertise and Public Engagement

-I am happy to offer PhD supervision in late nineteenth and early twentieth century military history, in particular in the following research areas:
+I am happy to offer PhD supervision in the following subject areas:

 Current PhD students